 Material Representing an Object

-- The word “plastic” commonly refer to credit cards.
+- The word “plastic” commonly refers to credit cards.

-- The word “woods” sometimes refer to a forest-like setting.
+- The word “woods” sometimes refers to a forest-like setting.

 The word tautology is derived from the Greek words ‘tauto’, and ‘logos’ which means ‘same’, and ‘word or idea.’ respectively.
-Tautology is a statement which refers to the same sense in different words.
-It is a superfluous repetition to give an impression that the writer is providing extra information.
+Tautology is a statement that refers to the same sense in different words.
+It is a superfluous repetition to give the impression that the writer is providing extra information.